icopy-site/awesome/docs/awesome/awesome-go.md

 * [pdfcpu](https://github.com/hhrutter/pdfcpu) - PDF processor.
 * [skywalker](https://github.com/dixonwille/skywalker) - Package to allow one to concurrently go through a filesystem with ease.
 * [tarfs](https://github.com/posener/tarfs) - Implementation of the [`FileSystem` interface](https://godoc.org/github.com/kr/fs#FileSystem) for tar files.
+* [vfs](https://github.com/C2FO/vfs) - A pluggable, extensible, and opinionated set of filesystem functionality for Go across a number of filesystem types such as os, S3, and GCS.

 ## Financial